dakeshi/framework-oriented-programming/Slides/slides.md

 ![inline](images/stack-final.png)

+^ The sixth principle is the final principle.
 ^ It's based in the open/closed principle of SOLID.
 ^ Allow extension (open) but without modifying the implementation.
+^ That said if a framework exposes a component Pedro

 ---